LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lmajor-one-shots-club-glow/index.md

 author: 100
 banner:
   - imported/lmajor-one-shots-club-glow/image1044.jpeg
-description: >-
-  LMajor brings up the heat with a modernised UK Hardcore number!
-From Club Glow x Disc Shop Zero &#8211; Fundraiser for Naoki&nbsp;VA compilation on Club Glow.
+description: "LMajor brings up the heat with a modernised UK Hardcore number!
+From Club Glow x Disc Shop Zero – Fundraiser for Naoki\_VA compilation on Club Glow.
 This tape is dedicated to Disc Shop Zero and its owner Naoki, who recently passed away.
-It consists of 17 tracks from the likes of Sully, Benny ill, Itoa, [...]Read More...
+It consists of 17 tracks from the likes of Sully, Benny ill, Itoa, [...]Read More..."
 published: true
 tags: premiere
 featured: false